Skelly0/Publicia/documentation/Publicia Documentation.md

 -   **Reranking Settings**: Modify `RERANKING_ENABLED`, `RERANKING_CANDIDATES`, `RERANKING_MIN_SCORE`, and `RERANKING_FILTER_MODE` in `.env` to fine-tune result filtering.
 -   **Contextual Retrieval Prompt**: While not directly configurable via `.env`, the prompt used for generating chunk context (`prompts/context_prompt.py` - *verify path*) influences retrieval.
 Modifications require code changes.
 -   **Context-Aware Search**: This is largely automatic but relies on good conversation history management.
--   **Debugging**: Use `/export_prompt` to inspect how context is generated and added to chunks, and how queries are enhanced.

 ### Contextual Retrieval Best Practices

 -   **Document Structure**: Keep original documents well-structured with clear headings and logical flow, as this aids the AI in generating useful context for chunks.
--   **Review Context**: Use `/export_prompt` to occasionally review the AI-generated context for important documents to ensure it's accurate and helpful.
 -   **Regeneration**: Remember that context is generated *once* when a document is added or updated.
 If you significantly restructure a document or the context generation logic improves, use `/regenerate_embeddings` for the specific document (or all documents) to apply the changes.

 ### Backup Strategies